DataDog/datadog-agent/docs/dev/agent_dev_env.md

 ## Run the agent

 Running `invoke build` creates an Agent binary, located at `./bin/agent/agent`.
-If DataDog agent is not installed or if you do not want to edit your `datadog.yaml`, a configuration file is available at `./bin/agent/dist/datadog.yaml`.
-To run the agent with this configuration file use `-c`: `./bin/agent/agent CMD -c ./bin/agent/dist/datadog.yaml` where `CMD` is an agent command.
+If the Datadog Agent is not installed, or if you do not want to edit your `datadog.yaml`, a configuration file is available at `./bin/agent/dist/datadog.yaml`.
+To run the Agent with this configuration file, use `-c`: `./bin/agent/agent CMD -c ./bin/agent/dist/datadog.yaml` where `CMD` is an Agent command.

 **Important note**:
 Running `invoke build`: